 - 1. Keep calm.
-It is treatable.
+It is treatable. - 2.
+Always follow the individuals care plan

-- 2. Give pupil something sugary for example:
+Give pupil something sugary for example:

 - a drink of Lucozade or

 - other sports drink or Coca-Cola or

-- the Pupil's own glucose tablets x 3 or
+- the Pupil's own glucose tablets x 3 or 4 sweets e.g. jelly babies, starburst

 - the Pupil's own GlucoGel

-- 3 Call for school nurse
+3 Call for school nurse

-4. Transfer to medical room as soon as possible.

-5. IF UNCONSCIOUS put into recovery position and contact the Medical Room.
+- 4. Transfer to medical room as soon as possible. - 5.
+IF UNCONSCIOUS put into recovery position and contact the Medical Room.
 DO NOT LEAVE UNATTENDED.